Destination

 Patagonia: Torres del Paine ‘W’ Trek

 Torres del Paine National Park.
 It is one of the most spectacular parts of the Patagonia region and the southern Andes; located at the southern tip of the Americas.
 The park is a UNESCO World Biosphere Reserve and one of the most visited in Chile.
 Torres del Paine lies between the Andes Mountains and the Patagonian Steppe in southern Chile giving on to the Atlantic coast.
-So then; it is an area of great scenic beauty; with many ridges, crags, glaciers, waterfalls, rivers, lakes and lagoons.
+So then; it is an area of great scenic beauty; with many ridges, crags, glaciers, waterfalls, rivers, lakes, and lagoons.

 Then; this itinerary will cover the striking pointed peaks and massive glaciers of the Paine Massif and Southern Patagonia Ice Field; along what is popularly known as the “W” route based on its circuit shape.